gSchool/docker_intro/sections/part5.md

 So let's get hands-on to see what this means in practice.

 Open your `docker-compose.yml`.
-We're going to add a new service to it.
+We're going to add a new service to our stack.

-1. Copy the new visualizer service section from the snippet below
+1. Copy the new Visualizer service section from the snippet below.
 2. Paste it into your file.

 Here's what your final result should look like: